QXL4515/FunkR-pDAE/README.md

 Instructions
 ==================================================================================
-Some other experimental operations we completed through mysql and excel.
+Some other experimental operations we completed through mysql ,matlab and excel.